Job Number: 87479

-The Office of Development is one of higher education's premier fundraising organizations, raising over $1.1 billion last year in support of Stanford.
-The Development Services department within the Office of Development is responsible for processing all donations, over 120,000 in 2017, and managing the database that includes over 1 million records of information for donors, alumni, and friends of the University.
+The Office of Development is one of higher education's premier fundraising organizations, raising over $1.3 billion last year in support of Stanford.
+The Development Services department within the Office of Development is responsible for processing all donations, and managing the database that includes over 1 million records of information for donors, alumni, and friends of the University.

 Through a solid background of relevant education and experience, the ideal candidate will have the ability to demonstrate an extraordinary attention to detail, excellent problem solving and analytical skills, and an eye towards proactive prevention of potential challenges.